mpi4jax/mpi4jax/paper.md

 # Acknowledgements

 We thank all JAX developers, in particular Matthew Johnson and Peter Hawkins, for their outstanding support on the many issues we opened.
+We also thank Himanshu Sharma and Ellert van der Velden for their insightful review comments.

 DH acknowledges funding from the Danish Hydrocarbon Research and Technology Centre (DHRTC).